 - In the New Job dialog box, enter the job name, job description, and select Spark as the job type.

 Once the job type is selected, it cannot be modified.

 Note You can also create subfolders, rename folders, and delete folders by right-clicking on the folders.

 - In theContent box, enter parameters as follows.

 --class org.apache.spark.examples.SparkPi --master yarn-client --driver-memory 512m --num-executors 1 --executor-memory 1g --executor-cores 2 /usr/lib/spark-current/examples/jars/spark-examples_2.11-2.1.1.jar 10Note The

 /usr/lib/spark-current/examples/jars/spark-examples_2.11-2.1.1.jarjar file name is decided by the Spark version in the cluster, for example, if Spark version is 2.1.1, it should be

 spark-examples_2.11-2.1.1.jar, if Spark version is 2.2.0, then file name is

 - View job logs and confirm the results.

-After the job runs, you can view the running log of the job in the Logs tab at the bottom of the page.
-Click Log Details to jump to the detailed log page of the job, you can see information such as the job's submitting log and YARN Container log.
+After the job runs, at the bottom of the page, in the Running Records tab, you can view running logs of the job.
+Click Logs to jump to the detailed log page of the job, you can see information in Job Intance, Runtime Log, and YARN Containers.